avrpic8/Amlak-Slim4-version/README.md

-# Slim4-mvc-Skeleton
+# Amlak project by Slim4 framework

-A simple MVC skeleton top of Slim4 framework similar to Laravel
+This is the amlak project with powerful slim4 framework.